 Did you figure it out?
 Let’s take a look.

+Hmmm… Interesting.
 I issued 3 commands but only 1 job was created in the background.
-If you look at the bottom part of the picture you’ll see that the first 2 commands were actually backgrounded as one job, and then the third command immediately executed.
+The first 2 commands were actually backgrounded as one job, and then the third command immediately executed.
 Why?

 Operator Precedence